ptrckqn/shadibeshai-website/src/pages/lab.md

     body: Her research expertise is in cognitive schemas, social cognitions, risk attitudes, and life history theory.
 She is also interested in mindfulness and workplace mental health.
+  - title: Christine Bueno
+    sub: Current Master’s Student
+    image: /uploads/christine-bueno.jpg
+    body: "Christine is a Master’s student in the Clinical Psychology Program, supervised by Dr. Shadi Beshai.
+Her Master’s thesis will look at an online mindfulness and self-compassion intervention to increase connectedness. "
 ---